BeshoyHani/Storefront-API/README.md

 5) Server will run on `http://localhost:3000`

 ## Scripts to Run
-- `npm run build` or `yarn build` to build thre type script project.
+- `npm run build` or `yarn build` to build the type script project.
 - `npm run start` or `yarn start` to start the server.
 - `num run migrate:up` or `yar migrate:up` to run databse migration on your databse.
 - `num run migrate:down` or `yar migrate:down` to remove databse migration from your databse.